Last updated on October 18, 2023

-- Outsourcing service for those who don’t have enough time to create their own mileage log
+- Mileage log tax preparation service for those who don’t have enough time to create their mileage log

 - Recreating mileage logs

-- MileageWise’s own, AI-powered AdWise feature recommends possible trips to fill the gaps in your incomplete mileage log, based on your location list and previous trip
+- MileageWise’s AI Wizard feature recommends realistic trips to fill the gaps in your incomplete mileage log, based on your previous data entry and vehicle usage habits

-- A 100% IRS-compliant mileage log in the result of the previous point
+- A 100% IRS-compliant mileage log is the result of the previous point

 All in all, we can say that MileIQ is a classic piece of mileage logging software with many users across the country, however, it has failed to maintain its ability for innovation by the 2020s and is lagging behind feature-wise.